Spotlight on... Language assessment and English as a Medium of Instruction

-The third in the BAAL TEASIG webinar series shines a Spotlight on English as a medium of instruction.
+In the third of the BAAL TEASIG webinar series we shone a Spotlight on English as a Medium of Instruction.

-We are delighted to welcome Dr Nate Owen from Oxford University Press, UK as our invited speaker.
+We were delighted to welcome Dr Nate Owen from Oxford University Press, UK as our invited speaker.

 Assessment and English as a Medium of Instruction: challenges and opportunities